 Vallejo Truck Accident Lawyer

-Residents of Vallejo are familiar with I-80 and I-780, and if you travel either one of these highways enough, you have most likely seen your fair share of semi-truck or tractor-trailer accidents, as well as traffic jams caused by the collisions that often last for hours.
+Vallejo residents are familiar with Interstate 80 and I-780.
+If you travel either one of these highways, you may have most likely seen your fair share of commercial truck accidents.
+Such crashes have the potential to result in traffic jams that often last for hours.

 Because it is impossible to live in Vallejo without spending a fair amount of time on I-80, local residents see a fair number of tractor-trailer crashes and backups caused by collisions involving large trucks.
 Whether the truck is transporting pallets of merchandise or produce destined for a Vallejo Walmart or the Vallejo Plaza Shopping Center, these gigantic motor vehicles present extraordinary risks to occupants of other motor vehicles that are traveling the highways and streets of Solano County.Representing Victims Seriously Injured in Trucking Accidents

 As experienced Vallejo truck accident attorneys, we have represented victims seriously injured by negligent truck drivers since 1982.
 Decades of experience are invaluable against large trucking companies and their powerful insurance carriers in court.

 A top-rated truck accident lawyer in Vallejo must also have an extensive understanding of trucking litigation and all the issues that come along with it.
 Trucking accidents are some of the deadliest of all collisions on the highways and byways of the U.S. because of the gargantuan size and weight of commercial trucks.

 Commercial truck accident lawsuits are also unique because of the state and federal regulations that the trucking industry is expected to follow.
 The primary regulatory agency for truckers and trucks crossing state lines is the Federal Motor Carrier Safety Administration (FMCSA).